tidyverse/tidyverse.org/content/blog/playing-on-the-same-team-as-your-dependecy/index.md

 </div>

-*But* since there is no need for `:::` except for reaching beyond the package interface it's use is actively checked and packages using it is rejected from CRAN.
+*But* since there is no need for `:::` except for reaching beyond the package interface, its use is actively checked and packages using it are rejected from CRAN.

 #### Using `utils::getFromNamespace()`

-To circumvent the detection of `:::` we sometimes see code like the following in packages:
+To circumvent the detection of `:::`, we sometimes see code like the following in packages:

 <div class="highlight">